-Recently I wrote about installing Cinnamon in Ubuntu.
-In this tutorial, we’ll see how to install MATE desktop in Ubuntu.
+Recently, I wrote about installing Cinnamon in Ubuntu.
+In this tutorial, I'll share how to install MATE desktop in Ubuntu.

 I think you might have already heard of MATE desktop environment.
-A fork of now dead classic GNOME 2, MATE provides the classic desktop experience with latest applications.
-Soon after its release, MATE started to be considered as one of the best desktop environments for Linux.
+A fork of now-dead classic GNOME 2, MATE provides the classic desktop experience with the latest applications.
+Soon after its release, MATE started to be considered one of the best desktop environments for Linux.

-We will actually use the packages provided by Ubuntu Mate team to easily install MATE desktop environment in Ubuntu 18.04 and other versions.
-Please note that the same method MAY NOT applicable for installing MATE in Linux Mint.
+We will actually use the packages provided by Ubuntu Mate team to easily install MATE desktop environment in Ubuntu.

 Install MATE desktop on Ubuntu

 Okay, so you have been warned, let’s see how to install MATE in Ubuntu.

 Ubuntu has the MATE Desktop in its repositories now, so there is no need to add any PPAs.

 You should ensure that our system is fully updated before installing a new Desktop Environment.

 sudo apt update && sudo apt upgrade -y sudo apt install ubuntu-mate-desktop